Top FAQs about lye in our soap.

 The short answer to this is Yes.
 Lye soap is typically handmade soap and handmade soap if made properly is Great for your skin!
 In order to clean well soap should be slightly above neutral on the alkaline side.
 However, if the soap is too alkaline it can irritate your skin.
 This is part of where the benefit of handmade soap comes in.
 Handmade soap keeps the glycerin in the soap instead of extracting it as commercial soaps do.
 Glycerin is a humectant which means that it attracts moisture to your skin.
 So with handmade lye soap you get the best of both worlds – a soap that gently cleans well with glycerin as part of it to help moisturize your skin!

 “Is your soap lye soap?”
 We hear that question often.
-Yes, we make handmade soap and traditional handmade soap is made with lye.
+The short answer is Yes.
+We make handmade soap and traditional handmade soap is made with lye.
+The more accurate answer is a bit more detailed.
 (Note: There are some people who create soap using the melt and pour method which doesn’t involve them using lye.)
 People often envision me stirring a big cauldron of soap over a fire like it was done years ago.
 However, we are at a different point today.
 The lye we purchase is very pure and even certified at a certain purity.
 We have an indoor soap shop and we stir our soaps with very large stick blenders.

 Two different types of lye